csu-hci-projects/FA24-HolbrookK-KilbyE/README.md

 Group members: Elizabeth Kilby and Katie Holbrook

-Links:
--------put youtube video links here----------
+Demonstration video: ------------------
+Longer Blueprint video: ----------------

 Sources:
-  In addition to class material, the textbook, and the lab videos, we each used other sources to help us design the FPS game.
-Neither of us used any AI.
-Here are the links to the additional videos we used.

-  --------add links to videos we used--------------
+  We used the class material, textbook, and the lab videos as resources for this project.
+Additionally, one of us used AI to clarify and aid any confusing moments.
+More details on AI use can be found in our AI report.

 Contributions:
   We decided to split up the tasks in half.
 Elizabeth did 1 through 5 and Katie did 6 through 10.
 Additionally, we each attempted to do a challenge task for extra credit.
 Each group member wrote 1 page of the AI report and we worked on the README and videos together.
 The workload was fair and each member contributed an equal amount.